Capturing Institutional Change: Case of Right to Information Act in India, Oxford University Press (October 2020)

-“Institutional Progression of the Right to Information Act: Emerging Politics of Accountability” (Special Article), Economic and Political Weekly, Vol. 53, Issue No. 10, (March 2018) PDF
+“Institutional Progression of the Right to Information Act: Emerging Politics of Accountability” (Special Article), Economic and Political Weekly, Volume 53, Issue 10, (March 2018)

-“Bureaucratic Rationality, Political Will and State Capacity: MGNREGS in Undivided Andhra Pradesh” (Special Article With Rahul Mukherji), Economic and Political Weekly, Volume LII (49) (December 2017) PDF
+“Bureaucratic Rationality, Political Will and State Capacity: MGNREGS in Undivided Andhra Pradesh” (co-authored), Economic and Political Weekly, Volume 52 (49) (December 2017)

 “Institutions of Intergovernmental Relations in the Federal Framework of Australia and India”, Indian Journal of Federal Studies 8 (2) (2003).